sharondevs/DL/COVID19_detection_CNN/README.md

 ## Disclaimer
 # This model cannot be considered as an accurate measure for detecting the symptoms for covid-19.
-The detection is trainied from the X-ray images of the covid-19.
-The dataset of the patients are collected from the open-source repo, attached along with the README.
+The detector is trainied on the X-ray images of the covid-19.
+The dataset of the patients are collected from the open-source repo, ref with the README.
 Again, I hold no liability for the correctness and accuracy of the model.
 This is a purely experimental attempt from my side, to show how deep learning technology can revolutionarize the way we detect disease in the future.